 The railway train - which now carries passengers and freight in almost every country in the world - is 150 years old this month.

-The railway train - which now carries passengers and freight in almost every country in the world - is 150 years old this month.
+Background: The railway train - which now carries passengers and freight in almost every country in the world - is 150 years old this month.
 The first public railway service to use locomotive traction was opened on September 27th, 1825.
 It ran between Stockton and Darlington, two towns twelve miles (20 kms) apart in north-eastern England.
 Its engine, "Locomotion Number One" was designed by the british railway engineer George Stephenson, who also designed the still more famous "Rocked" for the Liverpool-Manchester line which opened five years later.

 By 1830 the first railway had also started operating in the United States - the Baltimore and Ohio Railroad.
 A year or two later, trains were running in continental Europe.
 Providing cheap transport for coal, raw materials and heavy machinery, they were vital to the development of the industrial revolution.
 In the United States and Canada, they carried pioneers to open up the West.

 Up to the Second World War, steam was king.
 A British locomotive, the Mallard, still holds the world speed record for steam, established as long ago as 1938.
 For by then, the writing was on the wall for steam.
 It was beginning to give way to electrification, where power was cheap and readily available, or to the diesel engine.

 A century of continuous expansion for the railways has been followed by a half-century of constant struggle.
 Ever since the 1920s, railway transport has been threatened from both ends by the development of aviation as long-distance high-speed passenger carrier and by the greater convenience of road transport for shorter distances, both for passengers and freight.

 In one country after another, the railways tackled this economic pressure, first by amalgamation of private local companies and then by state intervention, either by subsidy or outright nationalisation.